 The C++ streaming (input/output) operators provide a nifty way for writers of classes to make their objects "read-able" and "write-able"-since << and >> are just operators, you can overload them too!
 When you write something like the thing on the left is an ostream, and the thing on the right is an int, so C++ looks for and finds a definition for operator<< that takes an ostream& and an int.
-Deep in the libraries, there is a function defined whose header is ostream& operator<< (ostream& out, int n)
+Deep in the libraries, there is a function defined whose header is to do this work.
+Since that also returns an ostream&, it means that when you write